Sugar Free Chocolate Chips

 keto chocolate chips

-• If possible, use the double boiler method for melting your ingredients.
-I find that it not only melts them together so much better, but your final result will be smoother and creamier.
+• If possible, use a double-boiler to melt your ingredients.
+I find that it not only melts them together much better, but also yields a smoother, creamier final result.

-• These are semi sweet/dark chocolate chips.
-If you’d like to tone down the darkness, you can reduce the bakers chocolate by half.
+• Adjust the sweetness.
+These are naturally semi-sweet and closer to dark chocolate.
+If you’d like to tone down the darkness, you can reduce the unsweetened chocolate by half.
+If you prefer something sweeter and cocoa-free, try my sugar free white chocolate instead.

-• To store: Like store bought variety, chocolate chips can keep at room temperature, in a ziplock bag or sealed container.
+Like store-bought chocolate chips, chocolate chips can be kept at room temperature in a ziploc bag or a sealed container.
 They will keep fresh for at least 2 months.

 low carb chocolate chips